chipsalliance/Surelog/README.md

 # Applications

-Linter, Simulator, Synthesys tool, Formal tools can use this front-end and be developed either as plugins (linked with) or use this front-end as an intermediate step of their compilation flows using the on-disk memory models (down-converter).
+Linter, Simulator, Synthesis tool, Formal tools can use this front-end.
+They either can be developed as plugins (linked with) or use this front-end as an intermediate step of their compilation flows using the on-disk serialized models.

 # Contributing to this project